Open Banking UK 2026: The Complete Impact & Security Guide

 scores via apps like CreditLadder (rent reporting) or by helping you avoid overdrafts/missed payments through better budgeting.

-connect open banking access to crypto platforms—they're high-risk for fraud and data breaches.
+Never connect open banking to unregulated platforms like crypto exchanges—they're high-risk for fraud and data breaches.

 Official Resources & Further Reading